On derivatives of graphon parameters: Abstract

 \section{Abstract}

-We give a short elementary proof of the main theorem in the paper ``Differential calculus on graph on space'' by Diao et al. (JCTA 2015), which says that any graphon parameters whose $(N+1)$-th derivatives all vanish must be a linear combination of homomorphism densities $t(H, -)$ over graphs $H$ on at most $N$ edges.
+We give a short elementary proof of the main theorem in the paper ``Differential calculus on graphon space'' by Diao et al.~(2015)~\cite{DGKR}, which says that any graphon parameters whose $(N+1)$-th derivatives all vanish must be a linear combination of homomorphism densities $t(H, -)$ over graphs $H$ on at most $N$ edges.

-Let $\cW$ denote the set of bounded symmetric measurable functions $f \colon [0,1]^2 \to \RR$ (here symmetric means $f(x,y) = f(y,x)$ for all $x,y$).
+Let $\cW \subset L^\infty([0,1]^2,\RR)$ denote the set of bounded symmetric measurable functions $f \colon [0,1]^2 \to \RR$ (here symmetric means $f(x,y) = f(y,x)$ for all $x,y$).
 Let $\cW_{[0,1]} \subset \cW$ denote those functions in $\cW$ taking values in $[0,1]$.
 Such functions, known as \emph{graphons}, are central to the theory of graph limits \cite{Lov}, an exciting and active research area giving an analytic perspective towards graph theory.

-In \cite{DGKR}, the authors study derivatives of functions on the space of graphons.
-Their main result (Theorem~\ref{thm:DGKR} below) is the graphon analog of the following basic fact from calculus: the set of functions whose $(N+1)$-th derivatives all vanish identically is precisely the set of polynomials of degree at most $N$.
-Note that for graphons, homomorphism densities $t(H, -)$ play the role of polynomials.
-In this short note, we give an alternate proof of the main result in \cite{DGKR}.
-Our proof is substantially less technical than the one in \cite{DGKR}.
+In \cite{DGKR}, the authors systematically study the local structure of differentiable graphon parameters.
+They develop the theory of consistency constraints for multilinear functionals on graphon space, and as a consequence, obtain the result (Theorem~\ref{thm:DGKR} below) that is the graphon analog of the following basic fact from calculus: the set of functions whose $(N+1)$-th derivatives all vanish identically is precisely the set of polynomials of degree at most $N$.
+For graphons, homomorphism densities $t(H, -)$ play the role of monomials: they generate a ring of smooth functions that separate points and they have the property of vanishing higher derivatives as in Theorem~\ref{thm:DGKR}.
+In this short note, we follow a more direct route to prove their result.
+Our proof avoids the technicalities of the approach in \cite{DGKR}.

 We begin with some definitions.
 The space $\cW$ is equipped with the \emph{cut norm}